DB2 installation on Linux fails with DBI1189E error even though the image is for the correct platform

 zcat file.tar.gz | tar xvf -

 If using commands like this still result in missing files, there may be something wrong with the gzip/tar commands on the system.
+The problem could happen when you untar image to NFS file system.
 Another system may want to be used to try to extract the package instead.